mackrusing/download-twitch-vod/README.md

 ## Issues

-Bugs and suggestions can be reported on this project's [Github issues page](https://github.com/mackrusing/download-twitch-vod/issues).
+Bugs and suggestions can be reported on this project's [GitHub issues page](https://github.com/mackrusing/download-twitch-vod/issues).
+If possible, please do not send bug reports to my email.

-## License